microsoft/ProgrammaticCompliance/README.md

 ```
 terraform apply plan.tfplan
 ```
+> [!IMPORTANT]
+> Please update the _Redirect URI_ on the app registration with the actual URL of the webapp created.

 ## Deploy the UX code to the webapp created
 * Create a zip file that contains the source code at the root of the project